adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 4\.
 Site internationalization

-If your client’s business operates internationally, or is based in a bilingual (or multi-lingual) location, it makes sense to offer site internationalization.
-This will make your clients website available in multiple languages!
+If your client’s business operates internationally, or is based in a bilingual (or multi-lingual) location, it makes sense to offer site internationalization as an add-on service.
+This will make your client's website available in multiple languages!
 Managing translations on static websites is easier than you think with open-source tools like <a target="_blank" rel="noopener" href="https://rosey.app/">Rosey i18n</a>.
-We have even created a <a target="_blank" rel="noopener" href="/documentation/guides/rosey-migration-guide/">Rosey Migration Guide</a> to help you set up Rosey on CloudCannon.
+We have created a <a target="_blank" rel="noopener" href="/documentation/guides/rosey-migration-guide/">Rosey Migration Guide</a> to help you set up Rosey on CloudCannon.

 ### 5\.
 Site Search

-Upsell your web development clients by adding a search function to their website.
+Deliver more value to your web development clients by adding a search function to their websites.
 Including search functionality will significantly improve their website’s user experience.
 Open source search tools like <a target="_blank" rel="noopener" href="https://pagefind.app/">Pagefind</a> make it easier than ever to set up search on static websites.
 Learn more about Pagefind:

 {% bookshop 'markdown/youtube' title: "Introducing Pagefind: static low-bandwidth search at scale" id: "74lsEXqRQys" extend: false border: false %}

 ### 6\.
 Ecommerce

-This one is for clients with static websites that would benefit from the ability to sell either physical or digital goods online.
+This add-on service is for clients with static websites that would benefit from the ability to sell either physical or digital goods online.
 Connect their website to an ecommerce plugin to add this dynamic functionality to a static website.
 We have compiled a helpful list, <a target="_blank" rel="noopener" href="/jamstack-ecosystem/ecommerce/">comparing ecommerce plugins</a> for static sites.

 ### 7\.
 Booking capabilities